 Who is the National Tutoring Programme for?

 The National Tutoring Programme is available to all state owned primary and secondary schools in England.
-The programme is targeted to reach pupils from disadvantaged backgrounds eligible for Pupil Premium funding, but schools are able to exercise their professional judgement to determine which pupils are in most need of support.
+The programme is targeted to reach pupils from disadvantaged backgrounds whose education has been most affected as a result of the pandemic and school closures.
+The NTP have removed the requirement that 65% of subsidised tuition is provided to pupils in receipt of Pupil Premium funding, and all pupils are now eligible for subsidised tuition.

 How have the tuition organisations been selected?

 All approved Tuition Partners have passed a strict set of eligibility and quality criteria, including tutor training, safeguarding ensuring DBS or equivalent, quality assurance, history working with schools, experience working with disadvantaged pupils, secure evaluation standards, and evidence of impact.